DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 put the device in the correct starting condition.
 It is allowed from the Idle state, and will block until the device is in a rest state.
 Normally it will return in Ready state.
 If the user aborts then it will return in Aborted state.
 If something goes wrong it will return in Fault state.
-If the user deactivates then it will return in Inactive state.
+If the user disable then it will return in Disabled state.

 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml